wware/swe-process/README.md

 attempt to come up with a process that produces bulletproof, trustworthy designs and code.

+The LLM is great at generating code quickly, but it can hallucinate and make mistakes, so I want a process that minimizes bugs and errors while letting the LLM play to its strength.
+This is a work in process, and I'm not yet at the final answer.

 When one starts using AI assistance, the language model very quickly produces a large, complex design.
 A detailed review of the design would take a long time, much longer than it took to generate the